pr4j3sh/shorten/README.md

 # shorten

-This is an express js API for URL shortening.
+This is an express js API for shortening URL.

 ## Usage